CumulusNetworks/docs/content/cumulus-linux-514/Whats-New/_index.md

 To upgrade to Cumulus Linux 5.14 from a release that does not support package upgrade or optimized image upgrade, you can install an image with {{<link url="Upgrading-Cumulus-Linux/#onie-image-upgrade" text="ONIE">}}.

+For a list of the earliest Cumulus Linux releases supported for each switch model, refer to [this knowledge base article]({{<ref "/knowledge-base/Support/Support-Offerings/Minimum-Cumulus-Linux-Release-for-Each-Switch-Model" >}}).

 ### Maximum Number of NVUE Revisions

 Cumulus Linux 5.13 and later includes a new option to set the {{<link url="NVUE-CLI/#maximum-revisions-limit" text="maximum number of revisions">}} after which NVUE deletes older revisions automatically.
 The default setting is 100.
 After upgrading to Cumulus Linux 5.14 from 5.12, the first time you run `nv set` or `nv unset` commands, NVUE deletes older revisions if the number of revisions on the switch is greater than 100.